zmgfpower/deep-research/README.md

 </div>

-**Lightning-Fast Deep Research Reports Powered by Google Gemini**
+**Lightning-Fast Deep Research Report**

-Deep Research is a cutting-edge project built with Next.js 15, leveraging the power of Google Gemini models to generate in-depth research reports in approximately 2 minutes.
+Deep Research is a cutting-edge project built with Next.js 15, leveraging the power of AI models to generate in-depth research reports in approximately 2 minutes.
 Utilizing advanced "Thinking" and "Flash" models with internet access, Deep Research provides rapid and insightful analysis on a wide range of topics.
 Your privacy is paramount – all data is processed and stored locally.

 ## ✨ Features

 - **Rapid Deep Research:** Generates comprehensive research reports in about 2 minutes, significantly accelerating your research process.
 - **Multi-platform Support**: Supports rapid deployment to Vercel, Cloudflare and other platforms.
-- **Powered by Google Gemini:** Utilizes the advanced Google Gemini models for accurate and insightful analysis.
+- **Powered by AI:** Utilizes the advanced AI models for accurate and insightful analysis.
+- **Support for Multi-LLM：** Supports a variety of mainstream large language models, including Gemini, OpenAI, Anthropic, Deepseek, Grok, etc.
 - **Thinking & Networking Models:** Employs sophisticated "Thinking" and "Networking" models to balance depth and speed, ensuring high-quality results quickly.
 Support switching research models.
-- **Canvas** Supports editing of research content, with two editing modes: WYSIWYM and Markdown.
+- **Artifact** Supports editing of research content, with two editing modes: WYSIWYM and Markdown.
 It is possible to adjust the reading level, article length and full text translation.
 - **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.
 - **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.